Skip to main contentAccessibility feedback

 I have multiple friends whose marriages have been ruined because of sexual addiction.

-While heartbreaking for them, their spouses, and their children, it is no surprise that lust is wreaking such havoc on marriages and families.
+Though it is heartbreaking for them, their spouses, and their children, it is no surprise that lust is wreaking such havoc on marriages and families.
 The number of men who admit to regularly lusting after women via pornography is staggeringly high, and it is likely that the actual numbers are even higher.

 Ideally, Catholic men would be immune to this vice, but the reality is that they, too, are viewing pornography and masturbating in high numbers.
 In spite of this fact, men are afraid to talk about it, and it is rarely discussed.

-In John’s Gospel, after speaking with Nicodemus and declaring that God so loved the world, Jesus said:
+In John’s Gospel, after speaking with Nicodemus and declaring that God so loved the world, Jesus said,

 The light has come into the world, and men loved darkness rather than light, because their deeds were evil.
 For every one who does evil hates the light, and does not come to the light, lest his deeds should be exposed.
-But he who does what is true comes to the light, that it may be clearly seen that his deeds have been wrought in God (John 3:19-20).
+But he who does what is true comes to the light, that it may be clearly seen that his deeds have been wrought in God (3:19-20).

 Pornography and lust are evil.
 Men learn to use women as objects for their own sexual gratification, committing adultery in their hearts.
 The Church teaches us the opposite: people are meant to be loved, and our sexuality is for us to give ourselves as a gift to our spouses.